What Are The Differences Between Burglary, Robbery, Petty Theft And Grand Theft?

 A lot of the differences between theft charges have to do with force and fear.
 Robbery is the most serious because someone is taking another’s property through force or fear.
 In burglary, we often see people breaking into a house when no one is home and taking someone’s property.
 If someone is home, that’s a much more serious offense, but as long as the person who is home doesn’t interfere with the burglar, it’s not going to elevate it to a robbery.
 Some of the other theft-related offenses, like a larceny, require only intent.
 You can go into a store and remove items with the intent to steal them, put them back on the shelf, and they can still get you for larceny if they can show that you had the intent to take the items when you moved them.

-I Am Accused Of Stealing Over $400 In Merchandise From A Store, Will I Be Charged With A Felony?
+Is Stealing Over $400 In Merchandise A Felony?

-The cutoff to be charged with a felony for a theft-related offense in Los Angeles County is generally $950.
+The cutoff to be charged with a felony for a theft-related offense in Los Angeles County is generally $950 and classified as either petty theft or grand theft.
 You probably won’t be charged with a felony for merchandise under that amount, unless you have a whole bunch of other convictions for theft-related offenses.
 The more convictions you have, the more likely it is that prosecutors are going to figure out a way to charge you with a serious offense.
 Sometimes, even people who have taken over $950 worth of merchandise are only charged with a misdemeanor because they didn’t have any prior criminal record.
 Theft-related offenses in Los Angeles County have softened up significantly, based on the current political landscape.
 Having a really good attorney by your side in dealing with these offenses gives you a fighting chance to protect your record and stay out of jail.

-What Is California’s Three Strikes Law As It Relates To Theft Or Robbery Charges?
+California’s Three Strikes Law for Theft Or Robbery Charges

 The three strikes law consists of a list of crimes that are considered strikes.
 Some are violent crimes and some are serious crimes.
 Robbery is considered a violent crime and it’s considered a strike.
 Other theft-related offenses are typically not on the strike list.
 However, if you’ve got one or two strikes and you pick up a new felony, it could be charged as a second or third strike, even though the new felony itself is not a strike.
 Felonies can trigger the three strikes law, even though those particular felonies might not be strikes themselves.
 When it comes to the strike law, the punishments are significant.
 There are doubled and tripled sentences and you are looking at prison if you’ve got a prior strike.